revk/ESP32-Faikin/Manuals/Advanced.md

 ## Settings

-There are a number of standard settings as per the library, including things like `hostname`, `mqtthost`, `wifissid`, etc. Settings specific to the Faikin module are as follows.
+There are a number of standard settings as per the [RevK library](https://github.com/revk/ESP32-RevK), including things like `hostname`, `mqtthost`, `wifissid`, etc. Settings specific to the Faikin module are as follows.

 |Setting|Meaning|
 |-------|-------|